ShusukeOnda/BEVSCMS/README.md

 - You can move to any page(Home, Register, Add, View) with the button on the left bar.(input information is not retained)

+### Improvement & Application

+- Replace JavaDB(Derby) with blockchain system.

+- Application of automated input of information to prevent fraud and manual entry errors.

+- Addition of various stakeholders and accompanying additional individual information.

+- Further improvement of UI and UX.